- 3-day Big Island camping adventure

 On a moderate hike, discover pitch-black lava tubes, visit steam vents and explore sulphur banks.
 Enjoy a picnic lunch in the shade and then continue hiking across dried lava flows and around craters.
 Your guide will point out cinder cones and fascinating Hawaiian petroglyphs!

-Head to your campsite in the park and cook dinner before setting up your tents and settling in under a canopy of stars.
+Head to your campsite in the park and eat dinner at a local restaurant (your expense) before setting up your tents and settling in under a canopy of stars.

 Overnight: Campsite in Hawaii Volcanoes National Park